Frequently Asked Questions - Please Read Before registering

 Can I take this course if I’m not an artist or art major?

 Absolutely.
 We highly encourage interdisciplinary activity.
 In the past we have had students take the session from disciplines such as Creative Writing, History, Western American Studies, Sociology, and Anthropology.
-Additionally many double majors at CU have found the Field School to be very enriching.

 Can I “tag along” with the Field School for no credit and no cost?